 - Fresh Start: Caliber’s Fresh Start program is designed to help homeowners who have previously experienced a foreclosure, bankruptcy or other credit setback to get a home loan ranging from $150,000 to $1 million.

-- Best for Caliber Home Loans, Inc. is best for home buyers and home builders.
+- Best for homebuyers and home builders.

 First Internet Bank is an online bank that offers a full line of banking services, including mortgages.
 It was established in 1999 and is headquartered in Indiana.
 The bank does not have any branch locations, but it operates in all 50 states.

-- Best for Those comfortable doing all their banking online.
+- Best for those comfortable doing all their banking online.

 ClearPath Lending is a privately owned mortgage lender that offers options for homebuyers and homeowners looking to get a new mortgage or refinance their existing mortgage.
-They are based in Calif., and they are licensed to lend in 15 states across the country.
+They are based in California, and they are licensed to lend in 15 states across the country.

-- Best for First-time homebuyers who need a mortgage and homeowners looking to refinance their current mortgage to save money on their monthly payments.
+- Best for first-time homebuyers who need a mortgage and homeowners looking to refinance their current mortgage to save money on their monthly payments.

 Network Capital Funding offers mortgage programs for first-time homeowners, experienced buyers and wealthy customers alike.
 It operates in many U.S. states, including California, Texas, Virginia, Illinois and Florida.

-- Best for Residents of a state Network Capital serves, people who want to avoid fees, consumers who know their mortgage goals and people with good credit scores.
+- Best for residents of a state Network Capital serves, people who want to avoid fees, consumers who know their mortgage goals and people with good credit scores.

 VARateLock.com is an Arizona based mortgage service that helps qualified former or active military borrowers find VA approved loans or home mortgages.
 The company seeks to match military customers with lenders who can assist with filling out mortgage applications and obtaining a home mortgage.

-- Best for Current military members and former military members.
+- Best for current military members and former military members.

 Founded in 2005, Guide To Lenders provides customers free mortgage quotes from a wide network of mortgage lenders.
 The company also offers valuable information and educational guides for customers about home financing.

-- Best for People planning to purchase a home and homeowners looking to refinance their home.
+- Best for people planning to purchase a home and homeowners looking to refinance their home.